What is the date of 2021 Sunsuper Riverfire?

 Will roads be closed for Sunsuper Riverfire 2021?

 There will be road, bridge and river closures affecting Brisbane City, South Brisbane, Kangaroo Point and Fortitude Valley areas.
-There will be more information on the Sunsuper Riverfire web page closer to the event.
+Full details are listed here.

 What should I do with my pet on Sunsuper Riverfire night?